drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 ## 💻: System Architecture

 The system will consist of the following components:
-1. ``Data acquisition: `` Customer information will be gathered from a variety of sources, including CRM systems, marketing campaigns, website analytics, and social media platforms, by the data acquisition component.
+1. ``Data acquisition: `` Customer information will be gathered from a variety of sources, including marketing campaigns, website analytics, and social media platforms, by the data acquisition component.
 Real-time data collection and storage in a centralised database will make it simple to obtain the information.

 2. ``Data storage:`` **MongoDB** will be the main database used by the data storage component to store and manage the customer data.
 A NoSQL database called MongoDB offers adaptable data formats and simple scalability.
 A cloud-based server will host the database to guarantee high availability and data protection.